 printer-mandatory-job-attributes (1setOf keyword)

 This OPTIONAL Printer Description attribute lists the Job Template and operation attributes a Client MUST supply for a successful Job Creation operation.
-A Printer MAY reject the Job Creation Request if the Client does not supply these attributes.
+A Printer MAY reject the Job Creation Operation if the Client does not supply these attributes.

 printer-organization (text(MAX))